CDC estimates 3 in 4 kids have had coronavirus infections - NewsBreak

 “I did expect it to increase.
 I did not expect it to increase quite this much,” said Dr. Kristie Clarke, co-leader of a CDC team that tracks the extent of coronavirus infections.

-The news came as Pfizer sought permission to offer a booster dose to kids ages 5 to 11, just like people 12 and older can get.

-In the CDC report, the most striking increase was in children.
-The percentage of those 17 and under with antibodies rose from about 45% in December to about 75% in February.

-The older people were, the less likely they had evidence of past infections.
+The older people were, the less likely they had evidence of past infections, the study found.
+For those 65 and older, 19% had signs of prior infection in December and 33% did in February.
 That may be because older adults have higher vaccination rates and they may be more likely to take other COVID-19 precautions, such as wearing masks and avoiding crowds, Clarke said.

-Reported COVID-19 cases had a huge surge in December and January, then fell almost as dramatically as they had risen.
-But daily case counts have been trending up again in recent weeks.

-The case numbers are believed to be an undercount, but officials do think recent increases reflect a true rise in infections.
-Many COVID-19 infections are mild enough that patients do not seek care or confirmatory lab tests.
-CDC officials say they plan to release a study soon that estimates that in recent months there were three infections for every reported case.
+Clarke said the tests can detect antibodies for one to two years after infection, and possibly longer.

 The study looked for any detectable level of antibodies; it did not distinguish how many people had antibody levels that might be protective.
 Scientists are still trying to understand what role these kinds of antibodies play in protection from future virus exposures.